IanWold/ianwold.github.io/Site/Posts/clean_meetings_a_software_engineers_guide.md

 ✔️ Do review the agenda beforehand

 ✔️ Do suggest agenda changes.
-If you think you might have solved the problem or resolved the outcome of the meeting, even if only minutes before, say so and _abort the meeting_.
+If you think you might have solved the problem or resolved the outcome of the meeting, even if only minutes before, say so and _abort the meeting_

 ❌ Do not attend the meeting if you feel you don't have to.
-Best to ask the facilitator to drop, explaining why.
+Best to ask the facilitator to drop, explaining why

 # During the Meeting